From disbelief to wonderment

 One problem this view, and this model, will encounter, is that people just don’t believe it.
 The idea that in the past there were cultures with sophisticated knowledge that might in subtlety and scope surpass that of our own scientists today, is to most people just not under consideration, even though often nothing is understood of why, how or what these ancients did as they did it and many an expert still stands in puzzlement and awe by their works today.

-The picture I paint here may seem at first preposterous or alltogether too far fetched any way, as it did to me at first, but the more I got sustained in my calculations based on the number logic of my newly discovered ancient geometry, the more I became convinced that I was, and am, looking and searching in the right direction.
-The important point is that thing start to make sense, that less is incomprehensible.
+The picture I paint here may seem at first preposterous or alltogether too far fetched any way, as it did to me at first, but the more I got sustained in my calculations based on the number logic of my newly discovered ‘ancient geometry’, the more I became convinced that I was, and am, looking and searching in the right direction.
+The important point is that things start to make sense, that less is incomprehensible.

 The stone circles of the British Isles are still a big enigma in archaeology, but according to my analysis the megalithic chambers are also not understood when they are deemed tombs, as they are today.

 The view that I take is that the chambers were in origin primarily built to take refuge under bad weather conditions and later to dry and store food (and grain) for these (winter-) times of calamitous conditions under heavy coastal (snow-) storms.
-The chamber is seen as primarily an imitation of the cave, more so, an emulation of the conditions of the ideal cave: dry, draught-free, and of an even livable temperature all year long, a place impervious to the weather outside, a place to survive, as they did in the Great Ice Age.
+The chamber is seen as primarily an imitation of the cave, more so, an emulation of the conditions of the ideal cave : dry, draught-free, and of an even, livable temperature all year long, a place impervious to the weather outside, a place to survive, as they did in the Great Ice Age in Europe.

 In Orkney this developed into a scientific architecture, in which the chambers were highly waterproof, well insulated, well ventilated with very high roofs with roof-lights, as well as being well-drained on ground level, far away from the world outside by a long low entrance passage.
 It seems all examples of this Maeshowe-architecture, might have been used as sky observatories to track the stars over the years, and for keeping the calendar-time and maybe creating a measure of time, based on the heartbeat and the daily rotation of the earth. (consider roof-window Wideford, 1 megalithic ell squared, 52cm, all these rectangular chambers are north south aligned, with changeable roof openings to track different stars)

 In this same view the stone circles of the Avebury complex in southern England (see Avebury, lunar clockwork) -comprise an elaborate lunar clockwork with mutual checks and double checks at the Sanctuary to keep count over periods of 56 years or longer (93 or 95) and not make a mistake; the moon cycle is extremely complicated.
+(Einstein couldn’t tackle it with GR).
 This system would employ specific whole numbers in cycles plus or minus 1, rarely 2, (some outliers at stone circles) which then correspond to the different periods in the cycle of the moon.

 Another speculation here is that stone circles and especially rock cut henges were built to manipulate the energy of the earth’s upper crust and enabled them to influence the weather locally, that is, increase the hours of sunshine, and attract thunderclouds and trigger downpours maybe by drumming inside the circles, and create a column of vibration, high pressure, based in the stone circle.
 This may have evolved from an initial marking of a spot of special energy which would have healing power into a centre of controlled energy.
 This was an age of subtle sensitivities and great (social) explorations and discoveries, it was the apex of the Stone Age, and Orkney was doubtlessly a major centre of learning and innovation.